League-of-Foundry-Developers/FoundryVTT-Deprecated-Modules/README.md

 ### Replaced

 These modules have stopped being maintained, and are either broken or could be broken with any Foundry update.
-However, all modules in this category have a recommended module that will replicate or even improve the behavior of the replaced module.
+However, all modules in this category have a recommended module that will replicate or even improve the functionality of the replaced module.
 The suggested replacements will be in parentheses.

 * Dynamic Effects (Dynamic After Effects)
 * Teleport (Multilevel Tokens)